tanvir-talha058/Web-Engineering/README.md

-🌐 Web Engineering
+# 🌐 Web Engineering

-Welcome to the Web Engineering repository!
+Welcome to the **Web Engineering** repository!
-This repository contains all my lab tasks, practice exercises, and lab reports related to the Web Engineering course.
-It serves as a personal learning archive and a resource for others exploring web development fundamentals.
+This repository contains all of my lab tasks, practice exercises, and lab reports for the **Web Engineering** course.

-📚 Contents
+## 📚 Contents

-✅ Lab Tasks – Hands-on assignments based on course objectives
+- ✅ **Lab Tasks** – Course-based hands-on assignments

-🧪 Practice Files – Code snippets and mini-projects for better understanding
+- 🧪 **Practice Files** – Self-practice code and mini-projects

-📄 Lab Reports – Documentation of each lab with explanations and screenshots (where applicable)
+- 📄 **Lab Reports** – Well-documented lab reports including explanations and outputs

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript (vanilla)
+- JavaScript

-Bootstrap (if applicable)
+- Bootstrap

-PHP / MySQL (if used in later labs)
+- PHP & MySQL *(if applicable in later labs)*

-🚀 Purpose
+## 🚀 Purpose

-This repo is intended for:
+This repository is created for:

-Keeping track of my progress throughout the Web Engineering course
+- Maintaining a structured record of my Web Engineering coursework

-Helping peers understand concepts through my code and documentation

-Improving my web development skills through regular practice
+- Enhancing my web development skills through regular practice

-📌 Note
-This repository is part of my coursework and is updated regularly.
-Feel free to fork, explore, and suggest improvements!
+- Helping peers and others who are learning similar topics